bartificer/programming-by-stealth/docs/pbs46.md

 ## Arrow Functions (AKA _Fat Arrow Functions_)

-In JavaScript, every regular function gets two special variables of its own within its scope — `arguments`, and `this`.
+In JavaScript, every regular function gets two special variables of its own within its scope — `arguments` and `this`.

 The second of these two can be a little inconvenient.
 For example, when defining an instance function within a prototype, the `this` variable is a reference to the object (an instance of the prototype) the function was invoked on.
 Modern JavaScript makes heavy use of callbacks, so you often end up defining anonymous functions within instance functions.
 Within the anonymous function, `this` is no longer a reference to the object the instance function was called on, because every regular function gets its own `this`.
-To get around this problem a convention has become established, before defining any anonymous functions within instance functions a variable named `self` and assigned equal to `this`:
+To get around this problem a convention has become established: before defining any anonymous functions within instance functions, define a variable named `self` and assigned equal to `this`:

 ```javascript
 var self = this;
 ```

-Because of how scopes get nested in JavaScript, the `self` variable is available within the anonymous function, so it can then be used as a reference to the object the instance function was called on.
+Because of how scopes get nested in JavaScript, the `self` variable is available within the anonymous function.
+So it can then be used as a reference to the object the instance function was called on.

 This is messy, and, worse still error-prone.
-Each time you go to type `this` you remember to ask yourself whether or not you should be using `self` instead.
+Each time you go to type `this`, you remember to ask yourself whether or not you should be using `self` instead.

 This is where arrow functions come to the rescue!

-An arrow function does have its own `arguments` object, but it doesn’t have its own `this`, instead, it inherits its `this` from the nearest regular function that contains it.
+An arrow function does have its own `arguments` object, but it doesn’t have its own `this`.
+Instead, it inherits its `this` from the nearest regular function that contains it.

 The syntax for an arrow function takes the following form (which explain the name):